giftig/flippy/README.md

     # By default on linux
     export DOCKER_URL=unix:///var/run/docker.sock

+### Building the admin
+You can build the admin docker image like this:

+    docker build -f Dockerfile-admin -t <tag> .

 ### Development setup
 See the [giftig/flippy-tester](https://www.github.com/giftig/flippy-tester/) project for a ready-to-go dev environment for this project using flippy-standalone and nginx to serve the